 This runs pretty deep.
-The software coding of our conditioning, if not the genetic hardware of our species itself, has most of us operating from a system of fixed ideas about who we are, who "they" are, and how things are.
-Moment to moment, we have been conditioned to think and feel that we are seeing and responding to an objective reality "out there" that somehow exists and operates independently from us -- and that we ourselves can objectively assess it's nature and go from there.
+The software coding of our conditioning has most of us operating from a system of fixed ideas about who we are, who "they" are, and how things are.
+Moment-to- moment, we have been conditioned to think and feel that we are seeing and responding to an objective reality "out there" that exits and operates independently from us -- and that we ourselves can objectively assess it's nature and go from there.

-Whether it is conceptualized as the Kingdom of Heaven or Nirvana or Sat Chit Ananda or the Tao or Being or Presence, each of them pointed to a dimension of experience that transcended the "conventional" reality presented.
+Whether it is conceptualized as the Kingdom of Heaven or Nirvana or Sat Chit Ananda or the Tao or Being or Presence, each of them pointed to a dimension of experience that transcended the "conventional" reality of their societies.
 Oftentimes they had to confront the religious authorities of their day.

 This is where meditation comes in.

 The development of a regular meditation practice can be extremely helpful in deepening an awareness of the essentially spacious quality of consciousness that always exists within and beyond the constraints of our conditioned patterns.
 It can also afford us the opportunity to gaze at the essentially fluid nature of all experience.
 This may be a bit unsettling at first because the thrust of our ego conditioning is to "nail down" a fixed reality.

 Believe it or not, that may be the easy part.

 Another, perhaps more daunting, aspect of the Practice is the process of taking a deep look at our own conditioned patterns, to get in touch with even the darker, "unacceptable" aspects of ourselves, those that are most often reflexively denied or repressed.